saravanaayyapa28/youtube-to-text-transcript/README.md

 # youtube-to-text-transcript
-in this project input is uploaded a you tube link and it can convert a text
+in this project user input is youtube link and it can convert a text